Rapptz/discord.py/docs/topics/wait_for.rst

     msg = await client.wait_for('message', check=check)
     await msg.reply('hello!')

-In this example, the wait_for will only terminate when the check returns ``True``, in this case when the message author is equal to the original author.
+In this example, ``wait_for`` will only accept the incoming event and move on when the check returns ``True``, in this case when the message author is equal to the original author.
-The check function takes the same arguments the event would take, in this case just ``m``, a message.
+The check function takes the same arguments the event would take, in this case a paramter named ``m``, which represents a ``discord.Message`` instance.
+This is similar to `:meth:`Client.on_message`.

 Sometimes, we only want to wait for a specific amount of time, before timing out the wait_for and allowing the code to continue.